Treatment Effect Bias from Sample Snooping: Blinding Outcomes is Neither Necessary nor Sufficient: Simulated comparisons of blinded and unblinded bias

 When $\mu$ is known a priori, the bias ratio in Figure \ref{fig:simulations-OLS-ratio} is at least $\rho$ (dashed horizontal line), as suggested by Theorem \ref{thm:noise-mix}.
-This is not too surprising, as Conditions \ref{enu:(Constant-treatment-effect)}-\ref{enu:OLS-or-IPW} of Theorem \ref{thm:noise-mix} hold in our underlying simulation model.
-Condition \ref{enu:noise-bad} is more difficult to confirm analytically, but was satisfied empirically in every setting we considered (for both $d_{\text{OLS}}$ and $d_{\text{IPW}}$).
+Condition \ref{enu:noise-bad} of Theorem \ref{thm:noise-mix} is difficult to confirm analytically, but was satisfied empirically in every simulation setting we considered.
 The lower bound in Theorem \ref{thm:noise-mix} appears to hold with approximate equality only when $n<<p$, and to be conservative otherwise.
 This trend is consistent with our result in Section \ref{subsec:Overfitting-to-signal} stating that blinded and unblinded analysts tend to agree in large samples, as well as with the discussion at the end of Section \ref{subsec:Finite-sample-bias}.

+In addition to the simulations described above, we also implemented estimators based on inverse propensity score weighting (IPW).
+Like the OLS estimators described in this section, each IPW estimator adjusted for a different covariate.
+The results were almost identical, and are described in detail in the supplementary materials.
+Condition \ref{enu:noise-bad} of Theorem \ref{thm:noise-mix} held in each of these simulation settings as well.

-\section{Outcome blinding is not necessary: other methods to avoid added variable bias}
+\section{Outcome blinding is not necessary: other methods to avoid bias}

-Thus far, we have shown that outcome blinding is not sufficient for preventing added variable bias.
-In this section, we discuss simple strategies that \emph{can} prevent added variable bias, while still allowing a limited form of sample exploration.
-Of course, one valid, conventional approach is to determine features from a subsample and apply these features in a separate subsample to estimate treatment effects.
+Thus far, we have shown that outcome blinding is not sufficient for preventing bias.
+In this section, we discuss simple strategies that \emph{can} prevent the bias incurred by adaptively selecting an estimator.
+Of course, one valid, conventional approach is to determine an estimator from a subsample and apply this estimator in a separate subsample to estimate treatment effects.
 Unfortunately, this requires that we ``throw away'' half of the outcome data in the final estimation step.

-As a related approach, we briefly note here that unblinded sample splitting can still be applied in a way that allows all data points to be used in the final treatment effect estimation, without incurring bias, as long as the final estimand is either the ATT or the ATC.
-As an illustration, we focus on estimating the ATT,
+As a related approach, we now introduce a procedure that applies unblinded sample splitting while still allowing all data points to be used in the final treatment effect estimation, so long as the final estimand is either the ATT or the ATC.
+As an illustration, we focus on estimating the ATT:

+We will see that, while our proposed procedure does not reproduce all properties of traditional sample splitting, it is sufficient to allow data exploration without incurring bias.